syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 # Managing Tasks

-The Gantt Chart component has options to dynamically insert, delete, and update tasks in a project.
+The [`Blazor Gantt Chart`](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component has options to dynamically insert, delete, and update tasks in a project.
 The primary key column is necessary to manage the tasks and perform CRUD operations in Gantt Chart.
 To define the primary key, set the `GanttColumn.IsPrimaryKey` property to `true` in the column.

 ## Adding New Tasks